EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/getting-started.md

         ```

 * **Arguments to pass to container** are container-specific arguments to be passed directly to the container when it runs.
 The `hello-tre` container supports two container-specific arguments:
-    * A `-d|--duration INTEGER` argument will cause the container to sleep (pause) for that number of seconds.
+    * A `-d|--duration INTEGER` argument which causes the container to sleep (pause) for that number of seconds.
 If undefined, then the container does not sleep.
-    * A `-n|--name STRING` argument will cause the container to print a greeting with that name.
+    * A `-n|--name STRING` argument which causes the container to print a greeting with that name.
 If undefined, then the name is `user`.
-    * Enter:
+    * Enter the following to request a sleep of 10 seconds and a greeting with your name:

         ```text
         -d 10